Archive for the ‘General’ Category

 Inexpensive Broadband in Bellingham or not?
 That is the question

-Having visits from relatives and visiting friends, watching the ever-present drizzle and waiting as usual for Internet providers…
+Back then we were having visits from relatives and visiting friends, watching the ever-present drizzle and waiting as usual for Internet providers…

 Maureen and I are both well, but not unusually we’re continuing the struggle to get broadband here in Bellingham.
-Having managed on a 4G connection for some time now, just, we’ve been keeping up to date with broadband promises and disapointments in the area.
+Having managed on a 4G connection for some time, just, we’ve been keeping up to date with broadband promises and disapointments in the area.
 Recently I’ve noticed ads for a company called B4RN (that’s not a spelling mistake) and back in the summer they started pushing their service down our postal throat, I contacted them and to cut a long story short, they are making inexpensive fibre a reality in Bellingham – but only if you live in the right place.

 After a few emails they owned up that they have no plans to kit out our side of the Bellingham bridge… how they get away with that is beyond me – so as has been my long-term experience in rural parts of Northumberland, we’re stuck with the lack-lustre 4G option (poor signal) or something based on Openreach landlines.

-Earlier in December we decided to go with a company called OneStream who it seemed could finally offer a medium speed broadband option at sub-£20 – handy if you’re not here all the time.
+Earlier in December 2024 we decided to go with a company called OneStream who it seemed could finally offer a medium speed broadband option at sub-£20 – handy if you’re not here all the time.

 A mild Summer 2024 in Bellingham